robdyke/docker-ethercis/README.md

 Docker environment for [EtherCIS] (https://github.com/ethercis/ethercis), an open source platform compatible with the openEHR standard.

+Forked to test use with current version of EtherCis (as of 10th December 2016).

 ## How To Use

 * EtherCIS uses a RESTful API similar to the [Ehrscape API] (https://code4health.org/platform/open_interfaces_apis/ehrscape/ehrscape_api_reference).